 Instructions

-- Grease large bowl with remaining 2 tablespoons oil and add dough, turning to coat.
-Cover and let rise until doubled, about 1 hour.
+- Grease a large bowl with olive oil and add the dough, turning to coat.

-- Cover each prepared bread with moist towel and let rise until puffy, about 20 minutes.
+- Cover each prepared bread with a towel and let rise at room temperature until puffy, about 20 minutes.

 Carole